-Tempered glass looks identical in almost every way to annealed glass but it cannot be cut, drilled or notched without breaking into thousands of pieces.
-Read on to learn how to tell if your pane of glass is tempered.
+Tempered glass looks identical in almost every way to annealed glass but it cannot be cut, drilled, or notched without breaking into thousands of pieces.
+Follow this link to learn everything about tempered glass or read on to learn how to tell if your pane of glass is tempered.

 Tempered glass is identified by a small, sandblasted or acid-etched logo (called a bug in the glass business) which includes the ANSI (American National Standards Institute) number Z97.1.
 The bug must be permanently etched into the glass, in compliance with federal regulations and is placed in the corner of the glass panel.
 It may be hard to see because it is small (less than 1″ across).

 If you cannot find a logo – study the edges of the glass